pdroalves/SimpleHistogramPanel/README.md

 ![Example](/images/HistogramExample.png)

-SimpleHistogramPanel is a Java class that extends JPanel and draw a histogram using data on a ArrayList.
+SimpleHistogramPanel is a Java class that extends JPanel and draws a histogram using data on a ArrayList.

 How to use:
 -----------